Limited Liability Company – D.O.O.

 Name and address of the members of the audit board, if formed in the company in accordance with the regulations in the field of audit, as well as decisions on their appointment;

-Decision of the Capital Market Commission confirming the success of the public issue procedure in the successive establishment of joint stock companies, i.e., decision of the Capital Market Commission on recording the founding issue of shares, for a company being established simultaneously;
+Decision of the Capital Market Commission confirming the success of the public issue procedure in the establishment of the joint stock company, i.e., decision of the Capital Market Commission on recording the founding issue of shares, for a company being established simultaneously;

 E-mail address;